Tempe has an ideal location. The city is surrounded by so many glorious Valleys in the Sun cities that you may never figure out where to start

 When the Roosevelt Dam was finished in 1911, irrigation became easier and the town grew again.

 In 1929 the normal school became the Arizona State Teachers College.
 Later in 1945, the school changed its name again, this time to Arizona State College.
 Finally, in 1958 the school became Arizona State University.

-But that’s what happed.
-And that same cow pasture lies at the very heart of this noble institution that helps feed the fertile minds of the new generation of mostly Americans.
+But that’s what happens.
+And that same cow pasture lies at the very heart of this noble institution that helps feed the fertile minds of the new generation of most Americans.
 With all this, is not the future assured- your welfare secured?
-Tempe, It’s a great place where you can help yourself but even a better place for getting the good feeling that you’ve helped someone else, somewhere.
+Tempe, It’s a great place where you can help yourself but even a better place for getting a good feeling that you’ve helped someone else, somewhere.

 Tempe is the cultural center of this state.
-There are any number of theatres and halls that sponsor plays, concerts and the like- many times of top-level performers.
+There is any number of theatres and halls that sponsor plays, concerts, and the like- many times of top-level performers.

 There are also a number of outdoor festivals, most attached to some holidays, that draw folks from far and wide to see what all the commotion is about.

 These events are so numerous that it is best to go to the city website at http://www.tempe.gov/ and find out what’s going on.

 The Tempe library tries to provide its patrons with the best in available entertainment media.
 Print and digital media resources seekers will be happy to see a broad selection of items.
 And Spanish speakers will also be pleased to note the increased awareness of diversity and its major role in the strength of Tempe as reflected in the increased budget devoted to Spanish language acquisitions.
 Que Bueno!